WSL: Will Chelsea finally leapfrog Arsenal to take charge of Women's Super League title race?

 Should that remain the case come May 8, it may make the Blues' challenge all the tougher in such a tightly fought race at the top.

-Chelsea have switched from a 4-2-3-1 which led them to the 2020/21 WSL title to a 3-4-3 for this season, in the process keeping their destiny in their own hands despite their tactical shift.
+Chelsea have switched from a 4-2-3-1 formation which saw them to the 2020/21 WSL title to a 3-4-3 for this season, in the process keeping their destiny in their own hands despite their tactical shift.

 Former Blues midfielder Karen Carney told a WSL Special this month the move had showcased Hayes' evolution as a manager, as she looked to adapt Chelsea's style to best cope with the challenges of retaining the league title.